-This journey takes in many of the cultural, historical and natural highlights of Nicaragua, which are conveniently clustered around the southwest of the country.
+This Nicaragua highlights holiday takes in many of the cultural, historical and natural top-spots of Nicaragua, which are conveniently clustered around the southwest of the country.
 You will see live volcanoes and dormant ones that are now nature reserves, explore charming colonial Spanish cities, cruise on Lake Nicaragua and visit iconic Ometepe island with its long indigenous history.
 We also give you the chance to venture north to more untamed areas to try volcano boarding and jungle hikes as well as rolling your own cigars, and further south to relax on wild Pacific beaches.

 This is a suggested itinerary.
 Dates, stops & activities are all flexible.